 There’s a huge amount of really great free content already out there, and it comes in all shapes and sizes.
-There are e-books and reports like Jon’s Headline Hacks, video courses like our free “Get More Cash” series, email trainings like William Cowie’s Drop Dead Money principles, and even entire books given away for free, like my own Engagement from Scratch!
+There are e-books and reports like Jon’s Headline Hacks, video courses like our free Course Builder’s Bootcamp, email trainings like William Cowie’s Drop Dead Money principles, and even entire books given away for free, like my own Engagement from Scratch!

-Which is great, but it also creates a HUGE problem for new bloggers trying to get attention.
+Which is great, but it also creates a HUGE problem for those just starting a blog and trying to get attention.

 The problem isn’t that there’s lots of awesome stuff out there.
 Awesome stuff is like Jello — there’s always room for more. 😉